peterhinch/micropython-micropower/README.md

 ## Nonvolatile memory and storage in standby

-To obtain the 30uA current it is necessary to use the internal flash memory for program storage rather than an SD card as SD cards draw significant standby current.
+To achieve the 6uA standby current it is necessary to use the internal flash memory for program storage rather than an SD card as SD cards draw significant standby current.
 The value varies with manufacturer but tends to dwarf the current draw of the Pyboard - 200uA is common.